7 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Pomeroy Daily Sentinel

 West Virginia

-As of the 10 a.m. update on Monday, DHHR is reporting a total of 160,354 cases with 2,775 deaths.
-There was an increase of 150 cases in 24 hours and three new deaths.
-The daily positivity rate in the state was 4.74 percent.
-There are 5,499 currently active cases in the state.
+As of the 10 a.m. update on Wednesday, DHHR is reporting a total of 160,777 cases with 2,788 deaths.
+There was an increase of 190 cases since Tuesday and six new deaths.
+The daily positivity rate in the state was 3.24 percent.
+There are 5,173 currently active cases in the state.

 Sarah Hawley and Kayla (Hawthorne) Dunham contributed to this story.